 We found 6 urologists who accept Silver Compass Balanced 3500 near Irving, TX.

-Dr. Keith Xavier specializes in urology (urinary tract disease) and practices in Arlington, TX and Grapevine, TX.
-The average patient rating for Dr. Xavier is 4.5 stars out of 5.
-Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Xavier takes.
-He attended the University of Texas Medical Branch School of Medicine and then went on to complete his residency at the University of New Mexico Health Sciences Center.
-He is professionally affiliated with Texas Health Arlington Memorial Hospital, USMD Urology Associates of North Texas (UANT), and USMD Medical Clinic of North Texas.
+Dr. Keith Xavier's medical specialty is urology (urinary tract disease).
+He obtained his medical school training at the University of Texas Medical Branch School of Medicine and performed his residency at the University of New Mexico Health Sciences Center.
+Patients gave him an average rating of 4.5 stars out of 5.
+Dr. Xavier takes Blue Cross/Blue Shield, Coventry, Blue Cross Blue Shield Bronze, and more.
+His hospital/clinic affiliations include Texas Health Arlington Memorial Hospital, USMD Urology Associates of North Texas (UANT), and USMD Medical Clinic of North Texas.
 Dr. Xavier has an open panel.

 Clinical interests: Prostate Problems, Incontinence, Erectile Dysfunction, Kidney Stones, Urge Incontinence, Bladder ...
 (Read more)